Food on China Train

 Food Delivery Service to High Speed Trains

 Food delivery service is provided on high speed trains passing by many cities including Shanghai, Tianjin, Nanjing, Guangzhou, Xi'an, Hangzhou, Shenyang, Wuhan, Changsha, and Chengdu.
-However, the service is currently only available through the cell phone APP of China Railway Corporation, which only has a Chinese version.
+However, the service is currently only available through the Chinese version of cell phone APP of China Railway Corporation.
 If you have a Chinese friend, you can ask him or her to make a reservation for you, which should be made one hour prior to departure.
-You need to pay extra CNY8/ delivery.
-Hopefully, the service will soon be available in English, too, so overseas passengers can have a chance to taste the distinctive local food of the cities along the way.
+Or you could seek help from the train staff.

 Price & Quality